Hot spots are a common skin infection seen in many dogs, especially those with a double coat such as the Newfoundland.

 Hot spots are a common type of skin infection seen in dogs.

-The skin gets red, moist and sometimes oozes.
+They can vary from dog to dog but in most cases, the skin gets red, moist and sometimes oozes.

 They can be painful and quite irritating to a dog which causes them to bite, chew and scratch at the area creating more inflammation.